Exchord/Baten-Kaitos-Origins-Damage-Calculator/README.md

 ### Combo
 ![](https://i.imgur.com/RbZO6EU.png)
 This is the string of cards that makes up your current combo.
 Click any card to remove it and all subsequent cards from the combo.
 Press Backspace to remove the last card from your combo.

+You can also remove a single card anywhere in the combo by right-clicking it.

 ## Tips